civier/tree2dir/README.md

 # tree2dir
-Facilitates accessing files in a tree structure from a single directory, especially when the files have identical names.
+Facilitates accessing files in a tree structure from a single directory, especially when the files have identical names or when information on the location in the tree needs to be preserved.

 USAGE: tree2dir <path_list>